DeadlyMagikarps/CS480/PA4/README.md

 To run this program, provide the location of the shaders of -v and -f

 -v Specifies file path for the Vertex Shader.
 -f Specifies file path for the Fragment Shader.
--m Specifies fil path for the obj file.
+-m Specifies file path for the obj file.

 Failure to provide all three file paths will result in program termination.